 Motivational interviewing is an evidence-based therapeutic technique that addiction treatment programs may offer.
-Basically, it involves interviewing between client and therapist in order to encourage motivation to establish healthy lifestyles and healing.
-Far too often, individuals who get help for addiction aren’t motivated to remain sober or continue with recovery once treatment ends.
+It involves interviewing between client and therapist to encourage motivation to establish healthy lifestyles and healing.
+Far too often, individuals who get help for alcohol and drug addiction aren’t motivated to remain sober or continue with recovery once treatment ends.
 With this technique, therapists can work to identify aspects which may hinder an individual’s recovery.
-And, help to establish coping skills so these aspects don’t interfere with sobriety efforts.
+And, help to establish coping skills, so these aspects don’t interfere with sobriety efforts.

 Finally, motivation is essential in helping individuals on the fence about sobriety.
 During these sessions, individuals can weigh the pros and cons of recovery for themselves.
 Additionally, they can emotionally and mentally prepare for the ups and downs of recovery will inevitably bring.
 This way, they’re motivated to begin their recovery journey regardless of what may come their way.

 There are three aspects to this type of addiction therapy that all work to ensure each individual has the chance to benefit from sessions.
 The three aspects of motivational interviewing include:

 Collaboration: Basically, this is the interviewing part of this therapy.
 However, rather than provoking thoughts or confronting uncomfortable emotions or situations, it’s a safe and open environment.
 This means that the therapist works to understand a client’s history through a personal narrative rather than seem judgmental or confrontational.
 Basically, rather than controlling the narrative, the therapist acts as a supportive listener.